schtibe/rmux/README.md

 ## SSH tricks ##

-These settings will keep a master connection to the server open.
+The recommended settings will keep a master connection to the server open.
 You can close it (I never do):

 ````